Siege of Breslau

-The siege of Breslau, also known as the Battle of Breslau, was a three-month-long siege of the city of Breslau in Lower Silesia, Germany (now Wrocław, Poland), lasting to the end of World War II in Europe.
+The siege of Breslau, also known as the battle of Breslau, was a three-month-long siege of the city of Breslau in Lower Silesia, Germany (now Wrocław, Poland), lasting to the end of World War II in Europe.
 From 13 February 1945 to 6 May 1945, German troops in Breslau were besieged by the Soviet forces which encircled the city as part of the Lower Silesian Offensive Operation.
 The German garrison's surrender on 6 May was followed by the surrender of all German forces two days after the battle.

 Background

-In August 1944, Adolf Hitler declared the city of Breslau to be a fortress (Festung), ordering that it must be defended at all costs.
-He named Karl Hanke (Gauleiter of Silesia since 1941) to be the city's "Battle Commander" (Kampfkommandant).
+In August 1944, Adolf Hitler declared the city of Breslau a fortress (Festung), and ordered that it must be defended at all costs.
+He named Karl Hanke, Gauleiter of Silesia since 1941, to be the city's "Battle Commander" (Kampfkommandant).

 On 19 January 1945, the civilian population was forced to leave.
 Many thousands died in the bitter cold of the makeshift evacuation; many more arrived in Dresden.
-The German Army, aided by the Home Guard (Volkssturm) and slave labourers, then turned the city into a military fortress: Breslau was to be capable of a lengthy defense against the advancing Soviets.
+The German Army, aided by the Home Guard (Volkssturm), then turned the city into a military fortress: Breslau was to be capable of a lengthy defense against the advancing Soviets.
 A large area of the city center was demolished and turned into an airfield.
 Late in January, a regiment of Hitler Youth (Hitler-Jugend) was sent to reinforce the garrison of Festung Breslau.
 SS regiment "Besslein" (which included volunteers from France and the Netherlands) also took part.

 On 2 February 1945, Hanke presented colors to the newly formed Home Guard units in Breslau.
 On the same day, Major General Hans von Ahlfen became the garrison commander of Fortress Breslau.
 Ahlfen, who commanded for only three weeks, had been personally selected by the Commander-in-Chief of Army Group Center (Heeresgruppe Mitte), Ferdinand Schörner.